Atlanta's Lecrae Was Hesitant To Name His Radio Single

 taking a shot at radio with his single,

 that hit the top 5 on Billboard's Contemporary Christian Music charts.

-But, adding on to that, a new single, "I'll Find You," has the Atlanta
+But, adding on to that, a single, "I'll Find You," has the Atlanta

 rapper teamed up with Tori Kelly.
 It entered the charts at #1.

-Both are on his eighth upcoming album, which just released called All
+Both are on his eighth album called All

 After more than a decade in the